 She looked away, eyes tear-stained.
 She looked very odd, sitting in her cell.
 A woman of deific proportions, wearing a fine silken robe, sitting on the ground, surrounded by bars.

 We have to get out of here, Lightsong thought.
 He crawled over to the bars separating his cage from Llarimar’s.
-“Scoot,” he hissed, glancing at the priests.
+“Scoot,” he hissed.
 “Scoot!”

 Llarimar glanced up.
 He looked haggard.